 Master of Educational Neuroscience - CL85

-CQUniversity's Master of Educational Neuroscience is ideal for anyone who is involved in education within their professions such as teachers, trainers, psychologists or social workers.
-Through this fully online, and flexible course, you will develop an informed and contemporary understanding of the brain to maximise learning and wellness in brain-friendly ways.
+CQUniversity's Master of Educational Neuroscience is ideal if you are a teacher, trainer, psychologist or social worker wanting to gain an advanced level of knowledge in educational neuroscience to enhance your professional practice.
+Through this fully online and flexible course, you will develop an informed and contemporary understanding of the brain to maximise learning and wellness in brain-friendly ways.

 As a student of CQUniversity's Master of Educational Neuroscience, you will learn about neuroplasticity and how information flows in the brain to activate or weaken neural networks that enable learning and form memories.
 You will develop an informed and contemporary understanding of the brain to maximise learning and wellness in brain-friendly ways.
 As you study this course, you can immediately apply what you have learned to your workplace to the benefit of both learners and colleagues.
 Ultimately, you will be able to draw upon contemporary and emerging theory and practice from Educational Neuroscience to enhance professional practice in your profession.